bangbangcon/bangbangcon.github.io/index.md

 ## Where and when?

 !!Con 2020 will be held as an *experimental remote conference* on the weekend of May 9-10, 2020!!
-More information following soon.
+Our open livestream will be available [here](/livestream.html).

 !!Con is a *pay-what-you-want* conference.
-Our registration will open April 15th (first batch) and April 16th (second batch).
+Our registration is closed, but you can watch the livestream on YouTube without a ticket!!

 <a name="testimonials" id="testimonials"></a>